shealy2020/single-md-txtai-report/README.md

 A common problem with technical documentation management is that doc teams tend have a lot of stressed-out contributors working on shared content over an extended period of time that may be scattered across multiple departments.
 These factors often lead to content bloat and redundancy.

-To avoid junk in/out, my content needs some custodial refactoring like deduping and merging similar content if possible.
-Eventually, I'd like to contain our content in a local LLM for RAG purposes.
+To avoid junk in/out, content often needs some custodial refactoring like deduping and/or merging similar content.
+(Eventually, I'd like to contain our content in a local LLM for RAG purposes.)
 In taking baby steps toward that goal, I've put together a prototype that surfaces semantically same or similar chunks in the form of a report, using a simple Markdown file as input.

 The processing is straightforward: